saferpay/jsonapi/texts/01_Introduction.md

 ### Building the correct API URL

 Every request is differentiated by its own unique request URL.
+This way Saferpay knows which API-function you want to access.
-In order to call the correct -complete- API URL, you must first build it out of the base URL for either the test-, or production-environment and then add the respective request URL.
+Combined with the base URL for either the production- or test-environment, you will get the complete API-URL.
+Here is an example of how to build this URL correctly:

 Base URL production system: